yannicklevederpvtl/tanzu-lab-installation/tpcf_vds/README.md

 Automation to install TPCF (small footprint runtime) in your homelab environment (VDS deployment type, no load balancers) & GenAI for TPCF

 ### Prerequisites
-vCenter 7.x or superior, 3 routable Port Groups (here "Management", "Deployment", "Services" as default values) with Internet access, for example GenAI workers in the "Services" segment need to access/download AI models from the Internet
+vCenter 7.x or superior, 3 routable Port Groups (for example "Management", "Deployment", "Services" as default values, see [configuration] to customize it as needed) with Internet access, for example GenAI workers in the "Services" segment need to access/download AI models from the Internet

 ## Install TPCF
 This script assumes you're running it from a Mac or Linux workstation connected to your vCenter and the [jumpbox] is deployed.

-To install TPCF, create a `tas.config` file from a copy of the `tasX.0.config_template` template, edit the values as needed with your environment variables, then run the installation:
+To install TPCF, create a `tas.config` file from a copy of the `tasX.0.config_template` template, edit the values as needed with your environment variables (see [configuration]), then run the installation:

 ```sh
 ./install.sh